georgeouma/FileManager/README.md

 # FileManager
-Extensible file management library for C# .net.
+Extensible, resusable file management library for C# .net.
 This is work in progress.
 Further implementations, unit tests, and documentation coming soon.